The government of Egypt licensed 125 churches and church-affiliated buildings on 14 November.

 At the committee’s previous meeting in April, members approved 239 churches, their largest batch.

-To obtain a license, churches must prove land ownership and comply with structural and safety regulations, including the provision of fire extinguishers.
+To obtain a licence, churches must prove land ownership and comply with structural and safety regulations, including the provision of fire extinguishers.

-Before the committee started work it was extremely difficult for churches to obtain a license and many congregations had no option but to worship illegally in unlicensed buildings.
+Before the committee started work it was extremely difficult for churches to obtain a licence and many congregations had no option but to worship illegally in unlicensed buildings.